Top-Rated Smart Home Security Systems – Roundup & Reviews

 3. Ring Alarm Pro — Best All-in-One Value with Amazon Ecosystem

 Ring Alarm Pro stands out for a unique hardware combination: the base station includes a built-in eero Wi-Fi router covering up to 1,500 sq. ft. and a Z-Wave Plus radio (908/916 MHz) for sensor communication — eliminating the need for a separate router or hub.
-Amazon Sidewalk support extends the network range using a low-bandwidth, neighborhood-level mesh on the 900 MHz band.
+Sensors pair via Z-Wave Plus with a range of up to 250 feet from the base station on an unobstructed path.
+Amazon Sidewalk support extends the network range using a low-bandwidth 900 MHz neighborhood mesh.
+Self-monitoring starts at $4.99/month; professional monitoring is $20/month.
+The basic 5-piece kit is $199.99.

-- Built-in eero router (up to 1,500 sq. ft.
+- Z-Wave Plus at 908/916 MHz; built-in eero router (up to 1,500 sq. ft.
 Wi-Fi coverage)

-- Amazon Sidewalk neighborhood mesh support
+- Amazon Sidewalk neighborhood mesh support; Amazon Alexa native

 - Compatible Z-Wave locks: Yale, Schlage; garage: Chamberlain myQ